freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/score-motors.md

 The Score Motor inspector shows the following options:

 - **Steps** defines how many steps the score motor pulses for one turn.
-- **Degrees** sets the number of degrees the score motor rotates for one turn.
 - **Duration** defines the length of time (in milliseconds) it takes the score motor to rotate one turn.
 - **Block Scoring** defines if single point scoring is blocked while the score motor is running.